 CA, OR, WA: Use only under trees established in the orchard for at least 1 year.
-As an initial treatment, apply 2.75 pounds per acre after the orchard has been laid-up in final form (no-tillage program) in late Fall or early Winter; re-treat annually with 2 to 2.75 lbs. per acre.
-Alternatively, apply 2 lbs. per acre in October or November and repeat at the same rate in March or April.
-Do not make more than two applications per year.
+As an initial treatment, apply 2.2 quarts per acre after the orchard has been laid-up in final form (no-tillage program) in late Fall or early Winter; retreat annually with 1.6 to 2.2 quarts per acre.
+In California apply 1.6 to 3 quarts per acre.
+Alternatively, apply 1.6 quarts per acre in October or November and repeat at same rate in March or April.

+Do not apply more than two applications per year.
 Minimum retreatment interval is 150 days.
-Do not apply more than 2.2 lbs. a.i.
-(2.75 lbs. of this product) per acre per application.
-Do not apply more than 3.2 lbs. a.i.
-(4 lbs. of this product) per acre per crop cycle.
-In California, do not apply more than 3 lbs. a.i.
-(3.75 lbs. of this product) per acre per crop cycle.
-Do not use on Sand, Loamy sand, Gravelly soils or exposed sub-soils, nor where organic matter is less than 1%.
+Do not use on Sand, Loamy sand, Gravelly soils or exposed subsoils, nor where organic matter is less than 1%.
 Do not graze livestock in treated orchards and groves.